avimanyu786/cellmodeller-docker/README.md

 ## 4. Exiting the CellModeller Container and resetting permissions

-When you want to quit the session, simple type `exit` in the container's terminal and you will come back to your host terminal session.
+When you want to quit the session, simply type `exit` in the container's terminal and you will come back to your host terminal session.

 Remove the previously allotted permissions with: